KMKfw/kmk_firmware/boards/fingerpunch/ffkb/README.md

 ![ffkb](https://fingerpunch.xyz/product/faux-fox-keyboard)

-A 36 or 42 key keyboard with support for per key LEDs, 2 rotary encoders (EC11 or evqwgd001), and a feature in the center (EC11, OLED (128x64), or pimoroni trackball).
+A 36 or 42 key keyboard with support for per key LEDs, 2 rotary encoders (EC11 or EVQWGD001), and a feature in the center (EC11, OLED (128x64), or Pimoroni trackball).
 KMK support is available for the BYO MCU option only.

 Use `nice_nano/kb.py` when using a Nice!Nano v2 MCU.